chsxf/SKTetris/README.md

 | Swipe on the touch area                  | Moves to the next control in the corresponding direction |
 | Press the touch area (top of the remote) | Triggers the selected control                            |

-# ⚖️ Licence
+# ⚖️ License

-To the exception of those mentioned below, all source code and assets are distributed under the [MIT Licence](LICENSE).
+To the exception of those mentioned below, all source code and assets are distributed under the [MIT License](LICENSE).

 ## Londrina Solid Font